SneezyG/authentication/README.md

 # authentication
-An authentication system with django
+An authentication system with django.